 Lee And Herring’s Fist Of Fun is one of The Books I Couldn’t Help Thinking About – a look at the books that have had the greatest influence on me as a writer – which you can find here.

-The Christmas Special of Lee And Herring’s own Radio 1 show is one of the radio comedy Christmas Specials covered in the Looks Unfamiliar Christmas Extra, which you can find here.
+The Christmas Special of Lee And Herring’s Radio 1 show is one of several now little-mentioned radio comedy Christmas Specials covered in the Looks Unfamiliar Christmas Extra with guest Phil Catterall, which you can find here.

 © Tim Worthington.